OpenMicroelectronicsTextbook/OMETB/analog101/README.md

 ---

 Welcome to **Analog 101** - the first series of "The Open Microelectronics Textbook".
 This series is crafted to provide you with an immersive, interactive learning experience in introductory Analog IC Design.
-The series closely following Tony Chan Carusone's renowned course on YouTube with simulations and exercises written in pure Python with HDL21 using the SKY130 Open PDK. 🚀
+The series closely following Tony Chan Carusone's renowned course on YouTube with simulations and exercises written in pure Python with HDL21 using the Global Foundries 180nm MCU Open PDK. 🚀

+🚧 Note: Since you will be learning on Open PDKs, we recommend that you learn Analog IC design using the GF180 MCU PDK as it has better analog models than SKY 130.
+While SKY 130 models are adequate for Medium/Strong Inversion transistor modelling, they aren't continuous models in W/L and have significant issues in subthreshold modelling 🚧

 ## 📘 About Analog 101